owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 in PyCharm with a Docker environment because of the different (and very non-obvious) absolute paths it creates for the same project directory.

-In short though you need to configure coverage to recognise all these absolute directories as the same path.
+In short, you need to configure coverage to recognise all these absolute directories as the same path.
 Which I did in the pyproject.toml like so:

 ```toml
 [tool.coverage.paths]